TylerDeLorey623/6502-Compiler/README.md

 This compiler is written in **C++**.

 ## Branch for Grading
-For grading purposes, the main branch will constantly keep being updated for the current project, so to get the copy of a completed project with no additions for future projects, check the **branch for that specific project** in order to be graded.
+For grading purposes, the main branch will constantly keep being updated for the current project, so to get the copy of a completed project with no additions from future projects, check the **branch for that specific project** for grading.
 Do NOT grade the main branch please. :)

 ## Running the Compiler
 ### In order to run the C++ code, you need a couple things set up